-Guidance for graduation and other school ceremonies during the COVID-19 pandemic
+Guidance for 2021 graduation, school dances and other events during the COVID-19 pandemic

 Washington State Department of Health’s Guidance for 2021 Graduation and Commencement Ceremonies outlines graduation models and requirements for public and private colleges and universities and K–12 schools during the COVID-19 pandemic.
 Here are a few important areas to highlight:

 - Virtual (recorded or livestreamed) or drive-through ceremonies remain the safest way to celebrate, especially for families who have individuals at high risk for COVID-19.

 - Decisions to host in-person graduation and commencement ceremonies remain at the discretion of college, university, and local school district leaders, as long as they do not conflict with Governor Inslee’s Healthy Washington Roadmap to Recovery Plan.